 - Click Import.

-- On the Import contact dialog, click the blue Select file button.
+- On the Import contacts panel, click the Select file button.

 - Find your corrected source file and click Open.